Parsl/parsl/docs/userguide/configuring.rst

 .. image:: https://fronteraweb.tacc.utexas.edu/media/filer_public/e2/66/e266466f-502e-4bfe-92d6-3634d697ed99/frontera-home.jpg

 Deployed in June 2019, Frontera is the 5th most powerful supercomputer in the world.
 Frontera replaces the NSF Blue Waters system at NCSA and is the first deployment in the National Science Foundation's petascale computing program.
-The configuration below assumes thatthe user is running on a login node and uses the `SlurmProvider` to interface with the scheduler, and uses the `SrunLauncher` to launch workers.
+The configuration below assumes that the user is running on a login node and uses the `SlurmProvider` to interface with the scheduler, and uses the `SrunLauncher` to launch workers.

 .. literalinclude:: ../../parsl/configs/frontera.py